 Planning ahead leads to a better chance of a successful campaign

-With such a complex social media landscape and stiff competition for audience attention, planning out each step of the campaigning ahead of time is really the only way to enhance your chances of getting ahead of the pack.
+With such a complex online marketing and social media landscape and stiff competition for audience attention, planning out each step of the campaigning ahead of time is really the only way to enhance your chances of getting ahead of the pack.
 However, if you can plan each stage out with careful consideration and back it up with engaging content, you should be able to snowball your audience’s excitement and curiosity into a momentum that puts them exactly where you need them to be.